Serrowxd/mandracchia-law/README.md

 # https://eager-ritchie-1c71bb.netlify.com/

+# THIS PROJECT IS NO LONGER BEING MAINTAINED AND HAS BEEN MOVED!

 ### An Attorney Website by Jared Cooper and Kevin Jolley.

 ### Front-End Design & </> - `Kevin Jolley`